uc-roshangautam/MSCS-532-M2-Group4-Project-Phase3/README.md

 ---

-**Phase 3 Complete**: This implementation represents a production-ready video search platform with comprehensive optimizations, extensive testing, and demonstrated performance with a real-world IMDB dataset of 5,118 movies, achieving sub-10ms response times and 85-95% cache hit rates.
+**Phase 3 Complete**: This implementation represents a production-ready video search platform with comprehensive optimizations, extensive testing, and demonstrated performance with a real-world IMDB dataset of 5,118 movies, achieving 3.3ms average response times and intelligent multi-level caching.